Bingchuan Tiannü Zhuan: Plot summary

 Set in 18th-century China during the Qing dynasty, the story follows Gui Bing'e, the daughter of Gui Huasheng and Huayu.
 Living in seclusion beside a Tibetan lake, she intervenes in a conflict over the sacred Golden Urn when Qing government forces escorting the relic to Lhasa are attacked by wulin factions seeking to steal it.
-Displaying her overwhelming martial prowess, she ends the fighting and ensures that the Golden Urn safely reaches its destination.
+With her overwhelming martial prowess, she ends the fighting and ensures that the Golden Urn safely reaches its destination.

-Afterwards, Gui Bing'e befriends Tang Jingtian, the son of the Mount Heaven Sect's Tang Xiaolan and Feng Ying.
+Afterwards, Gui Bing'e befriends Tang Jingtian, the son of the Mount Heaven Sect's leaders Tang Xiaolan and Feng Ying.
 The two travel together and gradually fall in love, but a longstanding feud between their families and a misunderstanding at Mount Heaven drive them apart.

 Gui Bing'e later journeys to Mount Emei to visit her uncle Mao Chuansheng, a Wudang Sect elder who is hosting a grand wulin gathering.
 Along the way, she meets the antisocial drifter Jin Shiyi and treats him kindly despite his poor reputation in the wulin.
 As a result, he becomes deeply attached to her.

 During the gathering, Gui Bing'e, Tang Jingtian and Jin Shiyi repel intruders with help from Lü Siniang.
-Jin Shiyi, who is poisoned during the fight and falls into a state of zouhuorumo, disappears after refusing aid from the Mount Heaven Sect.
+Jin Shiyi, who is poisoned during the battle and ends up in a state of zouhuorumo, disappears after refusing aid from the Mount Heaven Sect.

 When intrigue in Tibet and Nepal threatens war, Gui Bing'e and Tang Jingtian travel south to expose the plot and prevent the outbreak of war.
-Jin Shiyi regains his sanity but leaves to live in solitude.
-The novel ends with the heroes parting ways beneath the Himalayas, continuing their journeys across the open plains.
+At the same time, Jin Shiyi regains his sanity and then leaves to live in solitude.
+The novel ends with the heroes parting ways beneath the Himalayas and continuing their journeys across the open plains.